770120041/myShell/README.md

     9. use '|' to use pipe feature

     10. use keyword 'fg' and 'bg' or '&' to run a program in the current shell or run it in background

+## Miscellaneous
+    This is a Course Project for the course <Linux Programming> in Zhejiang University in July 2017